morrissoftware1229/DSA/README.md

 ###### 20240502
 - Found a solution very quickly for Level 1 - Problem 02 (Valid Anagram) that beats 58.57% of Python3 users on time.
+- Learned how to read most optimal solutions and that the set function and counter functions are highly optimized.